torvalds/linux/Documentation/power/runtime_pm.rst

 probe.
 This can happen with systems such as the network device layer.

 It may be desirable to suspend the device once ->probe() has finished.
-Therefore the driver core uses the asynchronous pm_request_idle() to submit a request to execute the subsystem-level idle callback for the device at that time.
+Therefore, the driver core uses the asynchronous pm_request_idle() to submit a request to execute the subsystem-level idle callback for the device at that time.
 A driver that makes use of the runtime autosuspend feature, may want to update the last busy mark before returning from ->probe().